Call our licensed insurance agents (TTY 711)

 Key Takeaways

-• There are several times each year when you can make changes to your Medicare plan.
-This is true whether you have Original Medicare (Parts A and B)Original Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
+• There are several times each year when you can make changes to your Medicare coverage, whether you have Original Medicare (Parts A and B)Original Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). or a Medicare Advantage (Part C)Medicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). plan.

 • The Medicare Open Enrollment Period, also referred to as the Annual Enrollment Period, runs from October 15 to December 7 each year.